curl/curl-for-win/README.md

     `.exe` file.
 It means that of current CI machines only the Windows and macOS-based ones are usable, the newest available Linux (Ubuntu 14.04) isn't.
-Also, because MinGW-w64 builds on different platforms generate slightly different output (and possibly additionaly reasons), the packages made on these different platforms won't currently have identical hashes.
+Also, because MinGW-w64 builds on different platforms generate slightly different output, the packages made on these different platforms won't currently have identical hashes.
   - Code signing is implemented but not enabled yet for reasons below:
     - There doesn't seem to exist a way to get _free_ code signing certificates, so only a self-signed certificate could be used, which is not very useful.